* Assad’s forces keep up assault in Aleppo

 France said it would ask for an urgent meeting of the U.N.
 Security Council to try to break the diplomatic deadlock on Syria, but gave no indication that Russia and China would end their longstanding policy of blocking measures against Assad.

 In London, Syria’s most senior diplomat resigned because he could no longer represent a government that committed such “violent and oppressive acts” against its own people, the British Foreign Office said.
-Charge d’affaires Khaled al-Ayoubi joins a growing list of senior Syrian defectors.
+Charge d’affaires Khaled al-Ayoubi joins a growing number of senior Syrian officials who have defected.

 Amid growing concern about security on its frontier, Turkey sent at least four convoys of troops, missile batteries and armoured vehicles to the border with Syria.

 There has been no indication that Turkish forces will cross the border, and the troop movements may just be precautionary in the face of worsening violence in Syria.